-Speaking of needing a second chance, as the story starts moving toward Jerusalem Jesus will heal a blind man.
+Speaking of needing a second chance, as the story starts moving toward Jerusalem Jesus will heal a blind man, but it takes him two attempts.
 At first the man does not see things clearly, so Jesus tries again and finally clarifies his sight.
-This is kind of like the disciples in the story and kind of like us in the audience.
+This is kind of like the disciples in the story and kind of like us in the audience whose eyes Jesus also wants to open.
 Sometimes the truth is so new, we do not see it clearly right away and Jesus needs to touch us once again.